-- 1. You are age birth through five years old and the total of your acuity scores is five or more; or - 2.
+- 1. You are age birth through five years old and the total of your - acuity scores is five or more; or - 2.
 You are age six through fifteen years old and the total of your acuity scores is seven or more.

-How does DDA determine if you meet the eligibility requirements for ICF/IID level-of-care if you are age sixteen or older?
-If you are age sixteen or older, DDA determines you to be eligible for ICF/IID level-of-care from your SIS scores.
-Eligibility for ICF/IID level-of-care requires that your scores meet at least one of the following:
+How does DDA determine if I meet the eligibility requirements for ICF/IID Level of care if I am age 16 or older?
+If you are age sixteen or older, DDA determines you to be eligible for ICF/IID Level of care when you meet one or more of the following: